michaeljo94/python-training/README.md

 ### Preamble

-  This is just a short explaination of the very basic syntax of python.
+  This is just a short explanation of the very basic syntax of python.

 ### Requirements

-    - Python 3.7+
+    - Python 3.6.6
     - any linux Distribution

 ### Installation